Vaccination clinics are now closed, but it's not too late to get your flu vaccine.

 - While there are many different flu viruses, the flu vaccine protects against the three viruses that research suggests will be most common.

-- The 2014-2015 vaccine will protect against an influenza A H3N2 virus, two influenza B viruses and the H1N1 virus that emerged in 2009 to cause a pandemic.
+- The 2016-2017 vaccine will protect against two influenza A viruses and two influenza B viruses.